 - Work with a speech therapist/paediatrician/ plastic surgeon/ dental colleagues for multidisciplinary evaluation

 - Work with speech therapy professionals

 - Repair of submucous cleft, tonsillectomy, pharyngeal flap, sphincteroplasty as needed

 The ring of muscle between the esophagus and stomach is weak or relaxes abnormally.
-In Laryngoesophageal reflux disease (LERD), backflow of the acid from the stomach up into the voice box and laryngeal area causes irritation, phlegm and hoarseness in the throat.
-Mild cases are sometimes common in children before the age of 1 year old.
-In more complex laryngeal and tracheal airway anomalies, often an associated condition worsening the airway pathology.
-Obesity, coughing, vomiting, straining or sudden physical exertion can cause increased pressure in the abdomen.
-Importance:
+In Gastroesophageal reflux disease (GERD), backflow of the acid and non-acid stomach contents up into the voice box and laryngeal area causes irritation, phlegm and hoarseness in the throat.
+It is more common in children before the age of 1 year old.
+In more complex laryngeal and tracheal airway anomalies, it further narrows the airway via inflammation and swelling.
+Obesity, coughing, vomiting, straining or sudden physical exertion can also increase GERD.

-LERD may not be associated with gastric pain or heartburn sensation.
+Gastroesophageal reflux disease GERD may not be associated with gastric pain or heartburn sensation.
 More often, it is just chronic throat irritation worse after meals or sleep, or hoarseness of voice that prompts an evaluation.
 It also worsens airway swelling in nose, throat and trachea in babies and young children, leading to noisy breathing.
 Children may have recurrent vomiting, crying, irritability and food refusals at meal times, with poor weight gain.
 GERD also increases the risk of chronic middle ear fluid and sorethroat.

 - Nasolaryngoendoscopy in the clinic